microchip-pic-avr-examples/pic18f56q71-bare-metal-spi-mplab/README.md

 #### Receive Only Operations (Receive)

 The receive functions `SPI1_recieveByte` and `SPI1_recieveBytes` disable the transmitter while receiving data.
 The transmitter will still transmit, however it will either be the 1st byte in the transmitter's FIFO queue (which is not advanced) or the last received byte.
 Please consult the datasheet for more information.

+The function `SPI1_recieveByte` is a wrapper over the multi-byte function `SPI1_recieveBytes`. `SPI1_receiveByte` returns the received value directly, rather than loading it into a buffer.

 ### API Reference